RockyRock/LinkedList-C/README.md

 * `void reverseList(List* list)`: Reverse all the elements of the list.

+* `void bubbleSortList(List* list)`: Sort the list in ascending order using the bubble sort algorithm.

 * `void displayList(List* list)`: Display the elements of the list.

 * `int sizeList(List* list)`: Returns the list size contained in the variable `length`.